Move Forward Guide

 - Being too close to a blast or explosion

 Recovery from a concussion can take several weeks to several months and sometimes years, depending on many factors, including severity of the injury and the age of the person affected.

 Concussion may occur along with other injuries, such as those to the neck and surrounding tissues, which should be managed by a licensed physical therapist.
 More serious brain injuries, such as bruising, bleeding, or tearing, may also occur and require the immediate care of a medical doctor, such as a neurosurgeon.

-CAUTION: Concussions can be fatal or can result in permanent brain damage.
+CAUTION: Concussions can potentially lead to long term brain damage.
 Seek medical help from a licensed health care provider following any suspected head injury.

 How Does it Feel?